 The participating organizations expressed their gladness because of the positive reactions raised by the campaign, whether from the public participating in the events or social media audience, as well as the professional media coverage of the campaign.
 This confirms the fact that the societal stigmatization of sexual education issues is much less severe than in previous years.
 There is also a recognition of the necessity of discussing hidden issues.
 Although the organizations are aware of the importance of the advantage of modern means of communication in providing young people with information about their reproductive and sexual health, it is indispensable for the Ministry of Education to assume its responsibility in developing comprehensive sexual education curricula for school students to ensure that this information reaches everyone without discrimination.

-As the campaign organizations believe in the importance of continued work on sexual education issues, and because we operate under the principle of Creative Commons, we are publishing all campaign materials altogether to be available for use in similar campaigns and gender and sexual education exercises.
+As the campaign organizations believe in the importance of continued work on sexual education issues, and because we operate under the principle of Creative Commons, we are publishing all campaign materials all together to be available for use in similar campaigns and gender and sexual education exercises.